eceltov/shed/README.md

 ## Configuring ShEd

 ShEd can be configured to run on different ports and to use a different secret for JWT tokens.
-Whether debug logs are shown can be configured as well.
+Additionally, whether it is possible to enable debug logs and the buffering window for Workspace clients.

 The servers do not support hot reloading; to see the effects of the new configuration, you need to restart them.